 Offering a healthy breakfast, including protein foods could do your teen some good.Paying more attention to the protein content of your teen's breakfast could have benefits on appetite regulation and weight. #poweredbyprotein ##healthybreakfast #feedingteens Click To Tweet

-Protein at Breakfast and Body Weight
+How Protein at Breakfast Affects Body Weight

 Researchers from the University of Missouri suggest breakfast for teenagers focus on a high protein content, specifically containing around 30 grams of protein.